mohamed-abas/image-processing/README.md

 **Motivation:**

 Digital image processing is the use of computer algorithms to perform image processing on digital images.
 As a subcategory or field of digital signal processing, digital image processing has many advantages over analog image processing.
 It allows a much wider range of algorithms to be applied to the input data and can avoid problems such as the build-up of noise and signal distortion during processing.
 Since images are defined over two dimensions (perhaps more) digital image processing may be modeled in the form of multidimensional systems.
+Each of the sections below has an example on the note book.
+This content is for educational, self-learning, and entertainment purposes.

 **Introduction：**